hirasso/wp-sync-deploy/README.md

 > [!CAUTION]
 > Make sure you add `wp-sync-deploy.env` to your `.gitignore` file!
-> otherwise, it's likely that sensitive information makes it to your repo.
+> otherwise, it's possible that sensitive information makes it into your repo.

 ## Remote server preparation